Loading...

 Feast Spark SDK: A Spark specific Feast SDK.
 Allows teams to use Spark for loading features into an online store and for building training datasets over offline sources.

-Please see the for more details on configuring these components.
+Please see the configuration reference for more details on configuring these components.

 This page applies to Feast 0.7.
 The content may be out of date for Feast 0.8+